-U.S. Department of Justice Title VI implementing regulations, 28 C.F.R. § 42.102, define the terms federal financial assistance and recipient and similar definitions can be found in the Title VI implementing regulations of other federal agencies.
-When any agency provides federal financial assistance, it must ensure that recipients acknowledge and agree that they will comply (and require any sub-grantees, contractors, successors, transferees, and assignees to comply) with applicable provisions of federal civil rights laws and policies prohibiting discrimination, including, but not limited to, Title VI of the Civil Rights Act of 1964, which prohibits recipients from discriminating on the basis of race, color, or national origin, including limited English proficiency.
+U.S. Department of Justice implementing regulations for Title VI of the Civil Rights Act of 1964 (Title VI), 28 C.F.R. § 42.102, define the terms "federal financial assistance" and "recipient."
+These definitions are also in the Title VI implementing regulations of other federal agencies.
+When an agency provides federal financial assistance, it must ensure that applicants and recipients acknowledge and agree to comply (and require any sub-grantees, contractors, successors, transferees, and assignees to comply) with applicable provisions of federal civil rights laws and policies prohibiting discrimination, including, but not limited to, Title VI, which prohibits discrimination on the basis of race, color, or national origin, including limited English proficiency.

 Recipients of Federal Financial Assistance